 Recipients must constantly monitor performance to ensure that time schedules are being met, projected milestones are being accomplished, and other performance goals are being achieved in accordance with the approved application.
-In addition, all activities must be conducted in compliance with a host of federal and state requirements.
+In addition, all activities must be conducted in compliance with federal and state requirements.